 Teach Your Kids Responsible Facebook Usage

 As a parent, you need to know how to teach your kids responsible Facebook usage.
 And to do that, you need to understand it well yourself.
-Facebook has tried to help, with a dedicated safety section, and sub-section for both parents and teenagers.
+Facebook has tried to help, with a dedicated safety section, and sub-section for both parents [No Longer Available] and teenagers.
 At MakeUseOf, we’ve written dozens of articles about how to stay safe using Facebook, how to get your kids to use Facebook responsibly and how to monitor your teens.

 Specifically, parents should read up on the following things: privacy and Facebook Graph search; top privacy tips for Facebook apps; regular Facebook Graph Searches and what they might find; how Facebook can be used as an interpersonal weapon (and how to stop it); and how to spot a fake account.